I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_capability.md

 ## Members

+`Header`

+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537454">PCI_CAPABILITIES_HEADER</a> structure that describes the PCI capabilities header of the PCIe capability structure.

+`ExpressCapabilities`

+A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537459">PCI_EXPRESS_CAPABILITIES_REGISTER</a> structure that describes the PCIe capabilities register of the PCIe capability structure.

 `DeviceCapabilities`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537463">PCI_EXPRESS_DEVICE_CAPABILITIES_REGISTER</a> structure that describes the PCIe device capabilities register of the PCIe capability structure.

-`DeviceCapabilities2`

 `DeviceControl`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537464">PCI_EXPRESS_DEVICE_CONTROL_REGISTER</a> structure that describes the PCIe device control register of the PCIe capability structure.

-`DeviceControl2`

 `DeviceStatus`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537465">PCI_EXPRESS_DEVICE_STATUS_REGISTER</a> structure that describes the PCIe device status register of the PCIe capability structure.

-`DeviceStatus2`

-`ExpressCapabilities`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537459">PCI_EXPRESS_CAPABILITIES_REGISTER</a> structure that describes the PCIe capabilities register of the PCIe capability structure.

-`Header`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff537454">PCI_CAPABILITIES_HEADER</a> structure that describes the PCI capabilities header of the PCIe capability structure.

 `LinkCapabilities`